VirtualPlanetaryLaboratory/vplanet/docs/parametersweep.rst

 Parameter Sweep Guide
 ===================

-Parameter sweeps are a very common use of VPLanet, and the team has developed a set of python and command line tools to facilitate their completion and analysis.
+Parameter sweeps are a very common use of ``VPLanet``, and the team has developed a set of pPython and command line tools to facilitate their completion and analysis.
 In brief, :code:`vspace` builds a set of initial conditions, :code:`multi-planet` performs the simulations, and :code:`bigplanet` compresses the data and streamlines analysis.
 The following guide explains how to use these